re3data/using_the_re3data_API/README.md

 ### Structure

-The examples are implemented in R and Python.
-The :
+Examples are implemented in R and Python.
+The repository is structured as follows:
 * **examples-r** - R implementation of the example use cases
 * **examples-python** - Python implementation of the example use cases